-English as a New Language
+English as a New Language.
 Literacy, culture, and language education courses focus upon the improvement of instruction through an understanding of language and literacy processes in cultural contexts, the integration of formal and informal assessment with instruction, and the application of research knowledge to practice and internship opportunities.
 Course work involves experiences with children, high school and college youth, and adults.
-The Teacher Cert Program in English as a New Language (ENL) is (21) credits.
-Applicants who hold an Indiana elementary or secondary education teaching license will be eligible to apply for a licensure addition in ENL.
-The license is added to the area/s of the existing teaching license.